samuelpilz/mutagen/docs/architecture.md

 ### Mutations on defaults

 Many types implement the `Default` trait.
 For those who do, replacing any expression with its default leads to correctly compiling code.

+### Removing negation

+Most types that have a implementation for `Not` have `Output = Self`.
+This is true for the logic and numerical types.
+Removing the negation will be a valid mutation in most cases.